AOEpeople/techradar/radar/2022-10-12/helm.md

 ---

 At AOE, we have adopted [Helmfile](https://github.com/helmfile/helmfile) as a complementary tool to Helm.
-It is a declarative spec for deploying helm charts providing addtional functionality such as:
+It is a declarative spec for deploying helm charts providing additional functionality such as:

 - Separation between environment specific and general values
 - Simplified secrets management with support for external applications, e.g. Vault